tpakeman/looker-sync-dashboards-extension/README.md

 * CSS is bad

 ### Upcoming Features
+* Add a visual indicator of which dashboards already have links
 * Add a clear log button
 * Add icons to show which folder type is which
 * Link to successfully synced dashboards